Creation and History

 Step 5: person painting the glass

-The artists paint the glass pieces with a mixture of powdered glass and liquid (primarily clove oil, as well as other oils, water, and vinegar).
+Artists hand paint the glass pieces with a mixture of powdered glass and liquids like clove oil, water, and vinegar).

 Step 6